Tuesday, March 26, 2013

 an open-ended dialogical research process that exists solely in the form of conversations, lectures and classes.
 The starting point for these verbal exchanges are single take videos that investigate the ways in which self-organized cities are generated.
 These "A.N.T.I. cinema excerpts" are designed to kick start discussions.
 Graziela varies her screening programme at each presentation to create different focuses for debate.
 She prefers it if audiences made up of activists address formal issues, and those dominated by members of the art world explore political matters.
 However, since the intention is for the audience to constitute themselves as a self-conscious and concrete community, the resultant debate often heads off in directions unforeseen by its instigators.
 The idea is to “produce a public” every time. (source)

 This will be a good chance to hear from an artist that is dealing with the problematics of working with and documenting communities.
-As she writes of her work in such contexts:
+As

 This work seeks to investigate and point out certain limits and conflicts inherent to the collaborations, avoiding that they should be perceived only in a celebratory key.